encodis/xpants/README.md

 See https://stackoverflow.com/questions/5159858/access-antlib-resources-from-within-apache-ant-macros for accessing XSLTs as a resource from the JAR file.

-xpants.properties does not get loaded by <taskdef resource="..."/>.
+A properties file within the JAR will not get loaded by <taskdef resource="..."/>.
 This also seems to happen to ANT Contrib itself.
-So set defaults in each macrodef that uses them---set attribute defaults directly, rather than going through a property (e.g. the <deploy-files> method attribute has a default of "copy" rather than "${deploy.method}" but that property is set, so can be overidden).
-Also, only load environment variables when needed (e.g. check-exe-exists).
+So default (global) properties are set in each macrodef that uses them.
+Attribute defaults are also set directly, rather than indirectly through a property (e.g. the <deploy-files> "method" attribute has a default value of "copy" rather than "${deploy.method}" but that property is still set in the body of the macro, so it can be overidden).
+Macros also load en variables when needed, using the prefix "env".

+### Saxon

 See https://www.saxonica.com/html/documentation/using-xsl/embedding/jaxp-transformation.html for how to use different factories for the various Saxon installs, and how to decide at run time.

-### AntUnit

-Check this out for testing.